 Have you or has your business carried out a reasonable risk assessment for all activities involving staff members?
 If you haven’t you should.
 Make a list putting different activities in to groups of danger and then work from that.
 Risk assessments should be checked annually and amended if new practices are in place.
 They should be kept in a file, available for staff members and trainers to access and use.

 From the assessment you do, you will be able to then identify areas of risk and take adequate precautions.
-This might include providing staff that clean the floors of the workplace and make it wet, a hazard warning sign and train them to know that they are to place a hazard warning sign out for colleagues to see.
-It could involve a dangerous piece of machinery, making sure that only trained staff use the machine that regular servicing of the machine and it’s safety equipment are carried out and records kept.
+This might include providing a hazard warning sign to staff that clean the floors, and training them to know that they are to place it near wet surfaces for colleagues to see.
+It could involve a dangerous piece of machinery, making sure that only trained staff use the machine and that regular servicing of the machine and its safety equipment are carried out and records kept.

 - Carry out risk assessments and then write guidance policies for each task of work

-- Check that the policies and risk assessments are relevant and update if needs be annually.
+- Check that the policies and risk assessments are relevant and update annually if need be

 - Display hazard warning signage